 The Department of Retirement Systems (DRS), a department within the primary government of the State of Washington, issues a publicly available annual comprehensive financial report (ACFR) that includes financial statements and required supplementary information for each plan.
-The DRS ACFR may be obtained by writing to:
+The DRS ACFR may be downloaded from the DRS website at www.drs.wa.gov.